MCN's Senior Road Tester, Adam Child, came first place over the weekend at The Bike Shed's new annual summer event, The Café Racer Cup.

-Aside from all the on-track action, organisers promise a festival atmosphere with an emphasis on the spectators with cafés, bars, street food vendors, retail and plenty of space to spectate in a family friendly environment.
-You can even take your dog, apparently.
+And aside from all the on-track action, the event had a festival atmosphere with an emphasis on the spectators with cafés, bars, street food vendors, retail and plenty of space to spectate in a family friendly environment.

 Originating in the service stations and road cafés of the '50s and '60s, café racers have enjoyed a return to the spotlight recently, starting in the custom scene and then moving into the mainstream with bikes like the Suzuki SV650X.